ghi-electronics/duelink-website/static/code/driver/gdl-cmrs485-a-readme.txt

 - Socket U of the programmed RS485 to socket D of the DUT.
 - A to A, B to B, GND to GND

-If you do not have a programmed RS485, use the script below to create one:
+If programmed RS485 is not ready, use the script below to create one on any RS485:

 Asio(1)
 _r = 5 # re pin